danizen/home_backup/README.md

-# Home backup tools #
+# Home backup scripts #

-My set of scripts for backing up my Ubuntu laptop and my wife's macbook air to a book-sized Linux that acts as my backup server.
+A set of scripts for backing up my Ubuntu laptop and my wife's macbook air to a book-sized Linux that acts as my backup server.

-## Authors ##
+## Author ##

 Dan Davis,
 dansmood@gmail.com,